AngeloJacobo/RISC-V/README.md

 ## SIMPLE TESTBENCH
-The hex file `./hexfile/inst.hex` contains the test instructions as shown below.
-This is used to initialize the instruction memory regfile using the `readmemh` command.
+The hex file `./hexfile/inst.hex`, as shown below, contains the test instructions used in the testbench `rv32i_soc_TB.v`.
+This is used to initialize the instruction memory regfile of the `rv32i_soc.v` module using the `readmemh` command.
 In comments are the equivalent assembly codes of each hex instruction and its expected results.

 ```verilog
 //memory address 0x1000 is initialized to 0x12345678